elunna/recipes/sides_and_appetizers/balsamic roasted sweet potatoes and brussels sprouts.md

 reserve.
 (You can do this up to a week ahead of time; store in a covered container at room temperature.)
-3. WHILE the glaze is reducing, combine the sweet potato and 1 tablespoon of the cooking fat in a medium bowl and stir or toss to coat evenly.
+3. WHILE the glaze is reducing, combine the sweet potato and 1 tbsp of the cooking fat in a medium bowl and stir or toss to coat evenly.
 Spread the coated sweet pota- toes on the prepared baking sheet.
-4. MEANWHILE, add the remaining 2 tablespoons of fat to a large skillet over medium-high heat and swirl to coat the bottom of the pan.
+4. MEANWHILE, add the remaining 2 tbsp of fat to a large skillet over medium-high heat and swirl to coat the bottom of the pan.
 When the fat is hot, add the Brussels sprouts and cook, shaking the pan occasionally as they